WasiqB/coteafs-selenium/README.md

 ## :question: What is this Framework about?

-This is a Selenium WebDriver wrapper Framework which enables robust, maintainable and easy to write test scripts. _**It supports latest Selenium WebDriver 4.0 (Alpha)**_ and is ready for main Selenium upgrade.
+This is a Selenium WebDriver wrapper Framework which enables robust, maintainable and easy to write test scripts. _**It supports latest stable Selenium WebDriver 3.141.59**_.

 ## :bulb: What features does this framework offer?